colleen547/Web-Design-Challenge/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-For this homework we'll be creating a visualization dashboard website using visualizations we've created in a past assignment.
-Specifically, we'll be plotting [weather data](Resources/cities.csv).
+For this project, I created a visualization dashboard website using visualizations from a past assignment.
+Specifically, I plotted [weather data](Resources/cities.csv).

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
+In building this dashboard, I created individual pages for each plot and a way to navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+I also have a landing page, a page to compare all the plots, and another page to view the data I used to build them.

 ### Website Requirements